 The Faculty Adviser guides the students to complete their courses of study for the required degree in a smooth and satisfactory manner.
 For effective utilization of the opportunities for additional academic accomplishments, planning of the individual's academic progress needs careful consideration, and constant consultation with the Faculty Advisers is imperative.
-Thus, the role of the Faculty Adviser is of immense importance.
+Thus, the role of the Faculty

+Adviser is of immense importance.
 The Faculty Adviser is the person whom the parents/ guardians shall contact for performance related issues of their ward.
 The Faculty Advisor shall,

 - a) Guide the students about the rules and regulations governing the courses of study for a particular degree. - b) Advise the students for registering courses as per prescribed curriculum or otherwise but within the scope of the rules and regulations prescribed by the University from time to time.
-For this purpose the Faculty Adviser has to discuss with the student his academic performance during the previous semester and then decide the number and nature of the courses for which he can register during the semester. - c) Approve the CRF by attesting same, before the prescribed last date. - d) Advice students to overload/ drop one or more courses/ activities based on his academic performance. - e) At the end of the first semester/ year, may even advise a reduced load programme for a poorly performing student.
-This reduced load programme may spread over several semesters subject to minimum load for the semester and completion of the degree programme within the prescribed maximum period by registering in summer terms.
-Such reduced load programme is to be prepared by the Faculty Adviser in consultation with the Student and his parent and the Faculty Adviser has to recommend the same through the Programme Council to the Dean/Director for consideration and approval before the commencement of the semester.

-- f) Pay special attention to weak students and carefully monitor performance of students recommended for slow track option. - g) Advice students for Course Adjustment/ Dropping of courses during the Semester within the stipulated time frame given in the Academic calendar. - h) Advice students seeking semester drop either during the ongoing semester or before the commencement of the semester.
-Ensure strict compliance of rules and regulations laid down for this purpose.
-Recommend the cases to the Dean/Director for consideration. - Make revised plan of study for weak/bright students based on their semester wise performance. - j) Suggest modalities for course/credit requirements for the students recommended for exchange programme. - k) Provide guidance and liaison with the parents for their improved performance. - I) Ensure that students are not permitted to re-register for courses, which they have already passed. - m) Inform students that any academic activity (course/ Laboratory/ seminar/ project/ noncredit requirement etc.) undergone without proper registration will not be counted towards the requirements of his degree. - n) Strictly warn students that if he fails to register during any semester without prior approval, his studentship is liable to be cancelled. - Keep the students updated about the Academic Administration of CBCS system at the University.
+For this purpose the Faculty Adviser has to discuss with the student his academic performance during the previous semester and then decide the number and nature of the courses for which he can register during the semester. - c) Approve the CRF by attesting same, before the prescribed last date. - d) Advice students to overload/ drop one or more courses/ activities based on his academic performance. - e) At the end of the first semester/year, the Faculty Adviser may even advise a reduced load programme for a poorly performing student.
+This reduced load programme may spread over several semesters subject to minimum load for the semester and completion of the degree programme within the prescribed maximum period by registering in summer terms..
+Such reduced load programme is to be prepared by the Faculty Adviser in consultation with the Student & his parent and recommend the same through the Programme Council to the Dean/Director for consideration and approval before the start of the semester. - f) Pay special attention to weak students and carefully monitor performance of students recommended for slow track option. - g) Advice students for Course Adjustment/ Dropping of courses during the Semester within the stipulated time frame given in the Academic calendar. - h) Advice students seeking semester drop either during the ongoing semester or before the commencement of the semester.
+FA has to ensure strict compliance of rules and regulations laid down for this purpose.
+Recommend the cases to the Dean/Director for consideration. - i) Make revised plan of study for weak/ bright students based on their semester wise performance. - j) Suggest modalities for course/ credit requirements for the students recommended for exchange programme. - k) Provide Guidance and liaison with the parents for their improved performance.